 Today's featured jersey is a 1961-62 Chicago Black Hawks Bobby Hull jersey.
 During Hull's first two seasons, the Black Hawks white jerseys had the crossed tomahawks secondary logo located over the sleeve stripes.
 In 1959 the logo was moved to the now customary position on the shoulders above the sleeve numbers.

 This jersey would remain unchanged until 1963 when a third sleeve stripe was added to match the waist striping.

 Hull originally broke into the NHL wearing the #16.
 He would later change to #7 before adopting his more familiar #9.
 Eventually, back in the NHL following the WHA's merger with the NHL, during the final season of his career he would join Gordie Howe on the roster of the Hartford Whalers and once more wear the #16 in deference to Howe.

-Today's first video is a trip down memory lane, with a look at Munro's Bobby Hull table hockey game.
+Today's first video is a trip down memory lane, with a look at Munro's Bobby Hull table hockey game from the early days of "sports marketing".
 Love the automatic puck dropping scoreboard with the flags.
 Rod hockey at it's finest.
 Check out the teams too, Chicago vs. Minnesota.
 Perfect, and a nice break from Montreal vs. Toronto.

 Forgive the quality of the video taping of the TV screen on this video, but the historical nature of Hull scoring goal #600 makes it worth it.

 In this next video, Hull wins the only Stanley Cup of his career in 1961.